 6 portions note: If you have a 6 portion meal, you may require 2 pans or you can cook the tofu in 2 batches.

-Add the chinese brocoli sauce and plate: Add the chinese brocoli and the General Tao sauce to the pan.
+Finish the sauce & plate: Add the chinese brocoli and the General Tao sauce to the pan.
 Simmer 2-3 minutes – until the chinese brocoli is al dente and the sauce has thickened.

 Serve the general Tao tofu on the rice.
 Ganish with the rest of the green onion and the sesame seeds.